-If you want your organisation to be strong you need everybody to contribute, to challenge and to “fight” (professionally) to be heard and think through arguments.
+If you want your organization to be strong you need everybody to contribute, to challenge and to “fight” (professionally) to be heard and think through arguments.
 The most progressive organizations will not make people feel unheard, will not stifle that creativity, will not “dictate” the answer.

 They will however expect everyone to “get on board” when the arguing is done and the decisions have been made.

 Do NOT “settle“;